Skip to content Skip to footer

 Cost Of Living

-The cost of living in Irkutsk is relatively affordable compared to major cities in Russia.
-Accommodation, transportation, and dining out are reasonably priced, making it a budget-friendly destination for travelers.
-Shopping for local products and souvenirs can also be a good value for money.
+The cost of living in Irkutsk is lower compared to major cities in Russia.
+Accommodation, dining, and transportation are generally affordable, making it a budget-friendly destination for travelers.
+Shopping for local goods and souvenirs can also be relatively inexpensive.

 Other